arvikangas/ProExpertMyIoTService/README.md

 ![Database](https://github.com/arvikangas/ProExpertMyIoTService/blob/master/docs/Database.png)

 ### Tests
+* I have covered with unit tests only two command handlers as example, and in integration tests one controller partially.
 * Unit tests with: xunit, NSubstitute, Shoudly.
 No database connection, repository layer is mocked.
 * Integration tests with: Microsoft.AspNetCore.Mvc.Testing and database connection.
 Database uses same server as app, so for integration tests please leave ms sql container running running.
 * Mqtt client is mocked in integration tests.
 Mqtt testing will need mqtt broker.
 Existing broker can be used using different topic, for example instead of /devices/device12345/... we can use  /test-devices/device12345/...